 - Play Plants vs. Zombies – I apologize to you, and anyone who enjoys your company, for sharing this game.
 Play at your own risk.

-- Watch something on Justin.tv – there are tons of live videos, some interesting and most not, on Justin.tv at any given time.
-Most interesting, some just plain high-larious.
+- Watch something on Justin.tv – there are tons of live videos, some exciting and most not, on Justin.tv at any given time.
+Most interesting, some just plain hilarious.

 - Find new blogs – Regator is a search engine, but only for blogs.
-It’s a great way to find interesting content, and great new blogs.
+It’s a great way to find compelling content and great new blogs.

 - Gain some (unnecessary) knowledge – a great site full of interesting tidbits, one fact at a time.
 Are they all true?
-Maybe not, but figuring it out’s a good way to kill some time too.
+Maybe not, but figuring it out’s an excellent way to kill some time too.